 Additional storms between Camille and Katrina included Frederic in 1979, Elena in 1985 and Georges in 1998.
 The damage from each of these storms was extensive, reaching as far north as Meridian in some instances.

 Then there was Katrina On August 29, 2005, Mississippi Power experienced the greatest challenge in its history when Hurricane Katrina devastated its service area and its communities.
 The storm was the worst national disaster experienced to date by the United States.

 After the storm, not a single customer had electric service.
 Mississippi Power's electrical system had to be rebuilt from the ground up.
 Katrina created personal tragedy for employees - more than 100 lost their homes.
 Yet, putting aside personal losses, they went to work.
-With the help of 12,000 workers who came from every state and Canada, service was restored to all customers who could safely receive power within 12 days after the storm.
+With the help of 12,000 workers who came from 23 states, service was restored to all customers who could safely receive power within 12 days after the storm.
 Many employees worked 18 hours a day to make this happen.

 For its efforts after Katrina, Mississippi Power was presented its second Edison Award.

 After initial restoration of the electrical system was complete, the company set about repairing and rebuilding office and other company buildings damaged by the storm.
 In the interim, employees were housed in trailers and rented spaces of buildings still standing.